SitecorePowerShell/Console/Documentation/Markdown/Clear-ItemAcl.md

 ### -Id&nbsp; &lt;String&gt;

-Id of a script or library item that is defined within the module to be returned.
+Id of the item to be processed.
+Requires the Database parameter to be specified.

 <table>
     <thead></thead>